 I play a viola made in the early 2000's by the workshop of Ming Jiang Zhu, 15.5 inches in size, with a silver-mounted pernambuco bow by A. Carvalho (Arcos Brasil).
 My strings are a Larsen A with Warchal Karneol C/G/D.

-In training to play for musical theater and as a sideman for various band gigs, I've covered the whole span of saxophones, and play soprano, alto, tenor, and baritone.
+In training to play for musical theater and as a sideman for various band gigs, I've covered the whole span of saxophones and play soprano, alto, tenor, and baritone.
+These days, I largely play with a saxophone quartet.

-My primary instrument is a Yamaha YAS-82Z "Custom Z" alto, with a Backun/Hawkins Vocalise TM2 mouthpiece.
-I also play an Antigua soprano with a Selmer C* mouthpiece.
-I use a range of D'Addario Reserve, Fibracell, and Boston Sax Shop (BSS) reeds.
+My primary instrument is a Yamaha YAS-82Z "Custom Z" alto, with a Backun/Hawkins Vocalise TM2 mouthpiece and a range of D'Addario Reserve, Fibracell, and Boston Sax Shop (BSS) reeds.

-I play on a Yamaha 9-series trumpet with a Yamaha 14C4 mouthpiece.
+I play on a standard Bach 37 with a Yamaha 14C4-GP mouthpiece.